ajayboddu-2006/RISC-V_MYTH_Program/README.md

 - TL-Verilog – Used for designing the RISC-V processor.
 - GNU Compiler ToolChain - Used for Excecution of C programs and ASM programs

+## **References & Acknowledgments**
+- VSD - VLSI System Design
+- Redwood EDA - Steve Hoover

+Big thanks to Kunal Ghosh and Steve Hoover for their guidance throughout this workshop!